MalihehIzadi/ml4se/index.md

 Software repositories archive valuable software engineering data, such as source code, execution traces, historical code changes, mailing lists, and bug reports.
 This data contains a wealth of information about a project's status and history.
-Doing data science on software repositories, researchers can gain empirically based understanding of software development practices, and practitioners can better manage, maintain, and evolve complex software projects.
+By doing data science on software repositories, researchers can gain an empirically based understanding of software development practices, and practitioners can better manage, maintain, and evolve complex software projects.

-In the recent years, the advances in Machine Learning and AI technologies, as demonstrated by the successful application of Deep Neural Networks in various domains [did not go unnoticed](https://github.com/src-d/awesome-machine-learning-on-source-code) [in the field of Software Engineering](https://ml4code.github.io/papers.html).
+In recent years, the advances in Machine Learning and AI technologies, as demonstrated by the successful application of Deep Neural Networks in various domains [did not go unnoticed](https://github.com/src-d/awesome-machine-learning-on-source-code) [in the field of Software Engineering](https://ml4code.github.io/papers.html).